Nabil-NTUProjs/DataScience-Proj/Readme/readme.md

 But before that, we need to perform data preparation as well as some exploratory data analysis.
 Some forms of data cleaning include:

-1) txtdata**=**"aluminium - dangerous if greater than 2.8 ammonia - dangerous if greater than 32.5 arsenic - dangerous if greater than 0.01….
+1) txtdata="aluminium - dangerous if greater than 2.8 ammonia - dangerous if greater than 32.5 arsenic - dangerous if greater than 0.01…. <br>
 A string description of the txtdata.
 The txtdata string shows the indications for     the safe and dangerous pertaining to each variable. (**Take not that they are not related to the overall is\_safe water quality, just an indication of the dangerous amounts of each element**)

-(But of course, we can use this set of indicators to interpret how do they affect and predict the overall is\_safe, later on)

 Where through this, we need to extract  all of the **threshold values** from the abovementioned txtdata file, to be used later to create **binary categorical columns** for each of the variables.

-1) As for the data set, we can see that it is highly imbalanced.
+2) As for the data set, we can see that it is highly imbalanced.

 ![](Aspose.Words.27acc061-d1be-46c8-b3d1-fed75dd6db93.001.png)

-`	`0        7084
+0   |     7084

-`	`1         912
+1    |     912

-`	`#NUM!
-3
+#NUM!    |   3

-`	`Name: is\_safe, dtype: int64
+Name: is\_safe, dtype: int64

 **High imbalance** between 1 and 0, the training model may **overtrain  negatives** and **undertrain from positive ones**.
 Resulting in **low accuracy** for the positives.
 Also, we need to remove the #NUM! values as they are irrelevant and obstructive to our computations later on.

-1) Using the info() method to retrieve dataframe information, we noticed that ammonia is inconsistent and has to be changed to float64.
+3) Using the info() method to retrieve dataframe information, we noticed that ammonia is inconsistent and has to be changed to float64.
 If ammonia is an object, then it would not be able to function as a continuous data, that is required for further machine learning and modelling.
 Therefore, it would be required for us to change the ammonia to float64.

 ![](Aspose.Words.27acc061-d1be-46c8-b3d1-fed75dd6db93.002.png)

-**Exploratory Data Analysis**
+### Exploratory Data Analysis

 As mentioned above, uni-variate exploration, as well as combinations of some of the variables (bi-variate exploration) are required to examine and visualize the data to yield insightful analysis from it.
 In this case, we have adopted:

 1. Boxplot, histplot, countplot (univariate)
-1. Stripplot/swarmplot, density plot(bi-variate with respect to the independent variable)
+2. Stripplot/swarmplot, density plot(bi-variate with respect to the independent variable)
-1. Kdeplot(2 dependent variable compared with each other)
+3. Kdeplot(2 dependent variable compared with each other)

 Through the analysis of all the plots, we have come to a conclusion that Uranium, Arsenic and Cadmium have the highest chance of influencing the decision of safe water.